When seven to fifteen people commute to work or school in a passenger van, it’s called a vanpool.

 What can I do to make sure my vanpool is a success?

 CommuteKern has created some helpful tools.
 Listing your vanpool on our website helps you replace riders when they leave.
-View the Vanpool Policies and tips.
+Below, we’ve provided some tips to prepare you for a vanpool.
 You may also download a convenient vanpool members’ contact information form (PDF) such as home, work, or cell phones.

 Get information and find locations in your area for Park-and-Ride lots.